 ETFs will tend to suit

-- Those who want to move in/out of the market quickly
+- An investor who wants to move in and out of the market quickly

-- Those trading short-term movements or with leverage
+- Those who want to trade short-term movements or with leverage

-- Those who want the widest range of asset classes
+- Those who want the widest possible choice of asset classes

 - Those with small amounts to invest